-170 of the Act, an Accounting Officer is a necessary party to a Request for Review and that the failure to include them rendered a Request for Review as fatally defective. - 42.
-Ms. Nyambura further contended that subsidiary legislation in the form of Regulations 2020 could not be elevated above the express provisions of the Act. - 43.
-Mr. Alakonya, equally appearing for the Respondent submitted on the merits of the Request for Review urging that a public procurement process ought to be predictable, fair, equitable and transparent and that is why Section 70 of the Act required the Public Procurement Regulatory Authority to issue Standard Tender Documents for customization by Procuring Entities. - 44.
+170 of the Act, an Accounting Officer is a necessary party to a Request for Review and that the failure to include them rendered a Request for Review as fatally defective. - 39.
+Ms. Nyambura further contended that subsidiary legislation in the form of Regulations 2020 could not be elevated above the express provisions of the Act. - 40.
+Mr. Alakonya, equally appearing for the Respondent submitted on the merits of the Request for Review urging that a public procurement process ought to be predictable, fair, equitable and transparent and that is why Section 70 of the Act required the Public Procurement Regulatory Authority to issue Standard Tender Documents for customization by Procuring Entities. - 41.
 Counsel for the Respondent, Mr. Alakonya contended that the Applicant's bid was disqualified from the subject tender after failing to meet multiple mandatory requirements under the Tender Document and the Applicant had not disputed being non-responsive to the requirements identified in the Notification Letter sent to it.
 He submitted that non-compliance with mandatory requirements was inexcusable and could not constitute a minor deviation.

-45. He urged that the Applicant appears to have misapprehended the requirements in the Tender Document but it failed to seek clarification as provided for in the Tender Document.
-Counsel invited the Board to look at the requirements under the Tender Document to establish on its own that there were different requirements for boat and minibus travel services.
+- 42. He urged that the Applicant appears to have misapprehended the requirements in the Tender Document but it failed to seek clarification as provided for in the Tender Document.
+Counsel invited the Board to look at the requirements under the Tender Document to establish on its own that there were different requirements for boat and minibus travel services. - 43.
+On the Applicant's request for information, Mr. Alakonya submitted that though a request for information was received the same could not be complied with as the information being sought constituted confidential information under Section 67 of the Act.